The device at right — the “Plant Lock,” for locking bikes, not plants — was new to me.

 Residents described the street as previously being “an accident waiting to happen.”
 By raising a section of road in the centre of the road to pavement height, traffic is forced to slow down.
 The road now feels a lot more spacious as two trees were added beside the road, communal wheelie bins replaced 64 individual bins, and a fence around the nearby green was removed.
 The site also uses Plantlocks – boxes of plants with bike-friendly bars – where residents can lock bikes.

 “We were expecting a 20mph sign and we got all of this!” a local told me.

 More on the project here.

 This entry was posted on Thursday, December 3rd, 2009 at 9:13 am and is filed under Roads, Traffic Culture, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.